bhavyawork121/bhavyawork121/README.md

 * Developed modular and reusable components with a responsive UI.

 #### 📚 **Study Quest Interactive Study App** | *HTML, CSS, JavaScript*
-* Developed a study platform for high-school students featuring notes and video lessons.
+* Developed a study platform featuring notes and video lessons.
 * Implemented a responsive UI and optimized load time by 30%.

 ---